bdsmgeek/.com/shibari/me/README.md

 ## Rope Style / Desired Feeling and Energy

 Everyone does rope for their own reasons, and need different things from it.
-I like it when my rope has sensual elements but others might not, it's definitely something to talk about before a scene, I'm happy to use the [Rope Radar](https://roperadar.com/download/) as a way to negotiate the type of energy we want to have during a scene.
+I like it when my rope has sensual elements but others might not, it's definitely something to talk about before a scene.

+I'm happy to use the [Rope Radar](https://roperadar.com/download/) as a way to negotiate the type of energy we want to have during a scene.

 Here are some of the styles that I play with and what they involve: